chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 The power of *Autoprefixer* speaks for itself, really.

-And with *gulp* <code>watching</code>, the transition from the SCSS above to the minified CSS happens *almost instantly* and the browser refreshes almost as soon as you hit Save.
+And with *gulp* `watching`, the transition from the SCSS above to the minified CSS happens *almost instantly* and the browser refreshes almost as soon as you hit Save.

 {% include heading-anchor.html id="thats-whats-up" title="So that’s what’s up" %}